R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 		apt install ufw
 > Do you want to continue?
 [Y/n] `⏎` \<a simple `y` in the keyboard would also suffice\>

-Activate UFW for immediate use and enables it on system boot:
+Activate UFW for immediate use and enable it on system boot:

 		ufw enable